Date of Degree

 iv, 224 pages

 Copyright 2012 Christian Abraham Preus

 Preus, Christian Abraham.
-"The art of Aeschines: anti-rhetorical argumentation in the speeches of Aeschines." dissertation, University of Iowa, 2012.
+"The art of Aeschines: anti-rhetorical argumentation in the speeches of Aeschines."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.